"I know that you have a hundred complex cases,

 conflicted of family law disputes, sensitivity towards the trauma of divorce can restore dignity to the process for both sides.
 Your experience may be positively shaped by the attitude of your legal representative.
 There is a satisfactory alternative to the high conflict divorce and all its downstream consequences.
-Let us help you get out of this mess, intact!
+We can help to get you out of this mess, intact!
 Learn More About My Divorce Practice